Resources for Fungal Disease Awareness Week

 At a glance

-About the FDAW 2025 toolkit
+About the FDAW social media toolkit

 The FDAW 2025 social media toolkit provides graphics and post messages for the daily taglines and topics.
 The toolkit includes messages for the general public and for healthcare providers for each day.